Elliot-Akande/mobile-menu/README.md

 # @akande/mobile-menu

 `@akande/mobile-menu` is a flexible and lightweight JavaScript solution for creating mobile menus in web apps.
-It provides easy integration and styling options, allowing you to customize menus with your own data and callbacks for a seamless user experience.
+It provides easy integration and styling options, allowing you to customize menus with your own data, including optional icons, and callbacks for a seamless user experience.

 ## Features

-- **Customizable Menu Items:** Tailor your mobile menu with custom titles and list items to suit your application's needs.
+- **Customizable Menu Items:** Tailor your mobile menu with custom titles and optional icons to suit your application's needs.

 - **Optional Callbacks:** Supports optional callback functions for menu item selection, allowing you to add interactivity and functionality.